Deuteronomy 6

 nations over to you and you conquer them, you must completely

-.
+destroy them.
 Make no treaties with them and

 show them no mercy.
 You must not intermarry with them.